Kristin Minter

-Kristin Minter (born November 22, 1965) is an American actress.
-She is best known as Heather McCallister in Home Alone (1990), Miranda "Randi" Fronczak in ER (1995–2003) and Kathy Winslow in Cool As Ice (1991).
+Kristin Minter is an American actress.
+She is best known as Heather McCallister in Home Alone (1990), Miranda "Randi" Fronczak in ER (1995–2003) and Kathy Winslow in Cool as Ice (1991).

 Career

 In 1990, Kristin Minter played Heather McCallister, the oldest cousin of main character Kevin McCallister (Macaulay Culkin), in Home Alone.
 The movie made nearly $500 million worldwide.
 Minter was one of only three main cast members not to return in the sequel, Home Alone 2: Lost in New York, two years later.

 In 1991, Minter portrayed Kathy Winslow in the film Cool as Ice alongside Vanilla Ice.
 For her performance in Cool as Ice, she received a nomination for the Razzie Award for Worst New Star at the 12th Golden Raspberry Awards.

 Minter played Rachel MacLeod in three season four episodes of Highlander: The Series: "Homeland", "Deliverance", and "Promises".
 She has played minor roles in numerous television series, most notably on ER as Miranda "Randi" Fronczak for 71 episodes from 1995 to 2003.
 Minter also portrayed Nina in the 2015 body horror film Excess Flesh.